newrelic/newrelic-salesforce-exporter/README.md

 ## Telemetry

 This integration automatically generates New Relic logs to trace its health state and correct functioning.
-It generates two kinds of logs: Info and Error.
+It generates two diffeerent levels of logs: info and error.
 Info are things like, "Logs processed" or "Correctly authenticated".
 Errors are things like "Failed posting logs to New Relic" or "SOQL query failed".

 ## Usage